ocopea/documentation/docs/contributing.md

 ### Architecture

 Before starting on a new feature to avoid a lot of confusion during execution, we start with describing a high level architecture.
-Note that even the architecture work products can be delivered in increments by keeping in mind few simple principles:
+Note that even the architecture work products can be delivered in increments by keeping in mind a few simple principles:

 * Architect/Design for Orthogonality
     * Seperation of concerns leading to well defined APIs
     * Enables working in parallel